Continuous mandatory ventilation: Out-dated terminology

 Many terms have been developed to describe the same modes of mechanical ventilation.
-Nomenclature of mechanical ventilation has become more standardized and these terms are no longer preferred but still may be seen in older research there are many different names that historically were used to reference CMV but now reference Assist Control.
-Names such as: volume control ventilation, and volume cycled ventilation in modern usage refer to the Assist Control mode.
+The nomenclature of mechanical ventilation has become more standardized, and these terms are no longer preferred but may still be seen in older research.
+There are many different names that were historically used to refer to CMV but now refer to Assist Control.
+Names such as volume control ventilation and volume cycled ventilation in modern usage refer to the Assist Control mode.